aayush-rai12/zozo/README.md

 # zozo

-Zozo Dating is a project focused on creating a modern dating platform with a swiper card feature similar to Tinder.
-Users can swipe left or right to like or pass on potential matches.
-The platform aims to provide a seamless and engaging user experience for those looking to connect and form relationships.
+Zozo Dating is a modern dating platform designed to help users connect and form meaningful relationships.
+The platform focuses on providing an engaging and user-friendly experience, allowing individuals to explore potential matches based on shared interests and preferences.
+With a seamless interface and intuitive features, Zozo Dating aims to create a space where users can easily meet and interact with others